samer-saied/Clean_architecture_flutter/README.md

 # clean_architecture_flutter

-A Flutter project With Clean Architecture + Bloc + MVVC
+A Flutter project With Clean Architecture + Bloc + MVVC + 2 Methods of Routers

 ## Structure